Site icon View from La Vila

 A postcard shot of the Limón Expres north of Altea.
 Credit: Transpress NZ http://transpressnz.blogspot.com/2014/10/the-lemon-express-spain.html

 Gata wasn’t exactly a tourist hotspot back then, but passengers got to visit a guitar factory and basket shops.
 I’m betting the free cava on the way back might have been a bigger draw though.
+Take a look at this video to see what the Limón Expres was like back in the day.

 The old Limón Expres carriages parked ignominiously in a siding at the main tram depot